Eduap-com/WordMat/How to build WordMat.md

 1. Open WordMat.pkgproj
 2. Click build in the menu
 3. Wait until it completes
-4. a new *WordMat.pkg* file is created in the same folder
+4. A new *WordMat.pkg* file is created in the same folder

 Be aware that if you are building a new version there are a number of things you must observe, depending on where changes have been made in the code.
 See section *New release checklist*

 # New release checklist
 Whenever a new release is compiled the following checklist must be followed
-1. If any changes have been made to SolveReal.mac or WordMatunitadd.mac a new maxima.core and/or maximaunit.core must be built for both Windows and Mac.
+1. If any changes have been made to SolveReal.mac or WordMatunitAddon.mac a new maxima.core and/or maximaunit.core must be built for both Windows and Mac.
 See section *Buidling a new maxima.core*
 2. Update the version number in WordMat.dotm, the inno script and Package script
 3. If any changes have been made to WordMat.dotm a new WordMatWinMac.dotm must be created.
 See section *Creating WordMatWinMac.dotm for Mac*
 4. If a new version of GeoGebra is in the release the filenames must be changed in the inno script file